Onit Documentation

 From the Name dropdown, select the group that you just created.

-Finally, select one or more Roles.
+Finally, choose one or more Roles.

 Click Ok to save your changes.